Magnetism in Gemstones

 Diamonds: Natural, Imitation & Synthetic

 Natural Diamonds: Most natural Diamonds are colorless, but they are also found in a variety of colors.
-Yellow, pink and blue are the most common.
-These colors can occur naturally in Diamond, but they are rare.
+Yellow and brown are the most common, while pink, blue, green and other colors are much rarer.
+These colors can occur naturally in Diamond.
 Most of the colored Diamonds we find on the market have been treated with irradiation, high heat, high pressure or a combination of processes to create color.
 None of these treatments affect the magnetic response of natural Diamond, which is, with rare exception, inert (diamagnetic) regardless of color.

 Yellow CZ (Moderately Magnetic)

-Colored CZ and YAG often give themselves away as imitation Diamonds by their magnetic attraction.
-These lab gems can imitate yellow, pink and blue Diamond rather well, as shown in the photos below.
+However, colored CZ and YAG often give themselves away as imitation Diamonds by their magnetic attraction.
+These lab gems can imitate yellow, pink and blue Diamond rather well, as shown in the photo above.
 The Yellow CZ depicted below (left) shows a moderate magnetic response due to the rare earth dopant neodymium.
-The yellow YAG (right) is doped with the manganese (Mn2+) and shows no magnetic attraction.
+The yellow YAG (right) is doped with a small amount of manganese (Mn2+) and shows no magnetic attraction.

 Natural Treated Diamonds of All Colors Are Inert